Nakrar/chext/readme.md

-Chrome extensions that opens images for imageboards such as sankaku_complex via xpath.
+Chrome extensions that opens images full-screen when you open their page in a new tab.